dado0583/IdentifierIdentifier/README.md

 * Exposed to users using a public swagger endpoint via AWS API gateway
 * The model would be hosted on an S3 bucket

 Fixed costs likely to be less than $10/month.

+# Examples

+## Inputs / Outputs

+BBG821804393 -> could use a regex patern or CNN to recognize the first 3 digits are BBG and match on that basis ISIN -> US9183893; again could use regex
+SEC LEI -> 7ZW8QJWVPR4P1J1KQY45 -> how to recognize? https://www.gleif.org/lei/7ZW8QJWVPR4P1J1KQY45

+## Algo

+Day 1:

+Use a CNN to quickly guess the ID types.
+Then use regex to exclude impossible matches.
+Then lookup 3rd party services to affirm likelihood of being a real identifier.

+Day 2:

+Multi-word pattern matching; e.g. "UST10 Comdty" -> https://www.openfigi.com/id/BBG0036CPY08